FAQ: Frequently Asked Questions about Log4j vulnerability

 Do I need to stop ArcGIS Server, ArcGIS Data Store, ArcGIS Enterprise Portal, ArcGIS GeoEvent Server, and other ArcGIS Server role processes before running the scripts?

 - Yes.
 Stop the Windows services or Linux processes as indicated in the mitigation procedures for each product.
-See How To: Run the Log4Shell Mitigation Script for ArcGIS Server as an example.
+See ArcGIS Blog: ArcGIS and Apache Log4j Vulnerabilities for more information.

 Should customers using 10.8.0+ still run the scripts?